 Your home music library, on every screen you own.

 The screens you own had music apps.
-None of them were yours.

 You own the files